istio/istio.io/content/en/docs/setup/upgrade/index.md

 istiod-canary-55887f699c-t8bh8   1/1     Running   0          27m
 {{< /text >}}

-Note that the above commands remove the resources for the specified control plane, but not cluster-scoped resources shared between different Istio control planes.
+Note that the above instructions only removed the resources for the specified control plane revision, but not cluster-scoped resources shared with other control planes.
 To uninstall Istio completely, consider using the `--purge` flag.
 For more information, refer to the [uninstall guide](/docs/setup/install/istioctl/#uninstall-istio).

 ## In place upgrades